Reading Time: 6 minutes

 If you are interested in a customized, in-person or online jump program, fill out this form.

 2) What is a good meal to eat before I workout?
-Sometimes I get lightheaded when I train.
+I’m not trying to feel lightheaded during the training session.

 People get lightheaded when they train because they do not have the energy in their body to support the workout.
 Showing up to train hard without fuel in your system is asinine.